fitecluborg/docker/experimental/vlan-networks.md

 For the driver to add/delete the vlan sub-interfaces the format needs to be `interface_name.vlan_tag`.
 Other sub-interface naming can be used as the specified parent, but the link will not be deleted automatically when `docker network rm` is invoked.

-The option to use either existing parent vlan sub-interfaces or let Docker manage them enables the user to either completely manage the Linux interfaces and networking or let Docker create and delete the Vlan parent sub-interfaces (netlink `ip link`) with no effort from the user.
+The option to use either existing parent vlan sub-interfaces or let Docker manage them enables the user to either completely manage the Linux interfaces and networking, or let Docker create and delete the vlan parent sub-interfaces (netlink `ip link`) with no effort from the user.

 For example: `eth0.10` to denote a sub-interface of `eth0` tagged with vlan id `10`.
 The equivalent `ip link` command would be `ip link add link eth0 name eth0.10 type vlan id 10`.